So Kate Plus Date didn't work out quite as well as she'd hoped.

-Of course no level of protection can prevent the romance from imploding like her last documented relationship.
-On the 2007 premiere of Jon & Kate Plus 8, the laid-back former I.T. specialist, 41, and the no-nonsense pediatric nurse, 43—parents to Mady and Cara, now 16, and sextuplets Alexis, Hannah, Aaden, Collin, Leah, and Joel, now 13—seemed merely unhappy with Kate lamenting tending to Jon often felt like having a ninth child and Jon complaining about her being bossy.
+Back on the 2007 premiere of Jon & Kate Plus 8, the laid-back former I.T. specialist and the no-nonsense pediatric nurse seemed merely unhappy with Kate lamenting tending to Jon often felt like having a ninth child and Jon complaining about her being bossy.
+(Their sizable brood was made up of now-19-year-old twins Mady and Cara along with sextuplets Collin, Hannah, Alexis, Aaden, Leah, and Joel.)

 First it was that Jon, then 31, was partying with college co-eds a few hours away from the pair's new $1.3 million five-bedroom Berks County, Pennsylvania mansion.
 Then, Us Weekly alleged he was having an affair with a grade-school teacher named Deanna Hummel.
 By the time Kate filed for divorce June 22, 2009 their split was so acrimonious, even their statements to the media—normally polished by publicists and filled with loving platitudes—were openly hostile.
 After Kate said Jon's "activities" left her with left her with "no choice but to file legal procedures in order to protect myself and our children," he responded, "I have always done everything I can to protect our family."